dhupee/dotfiles/README.md

 ## Installation

-ofc, i will assumed you to have nix installed with it's channel exist
+ofc, i will assumed you to have Nix or NixOS installed

 run this command to get my dotfiles: